downsj2/puppet-pingdom/README.md

 #### Status
 Currently supports the 2.1 API (if you need 2.0 API support, checkout the 0.5 releases, but be aware that Pingdom is ending 2.0 API support within the year).

+This version no longer depends on the 3rd-party `faraday` gem.
+This should simplify installation.

 This module is considered fully-functional, but hasn't seen wide testing.
 Please consider helping by submitting [bug reports](https://github.com/cwells/puppet-pingdom/issues).
 Pull requests also welcome.

 ---